According to the Teaching & Examination Regulations (TER), applicants are expected to satisfy four admission

 Relevant undergraduate degree

-Applicants are expected to have at least a Bachelor's or equivalent degree in one of the following fields: computer science, artificial intelligence, mathematics, philosophy, or linguistics.
+Applicants are expected to have a Bachelor's or equivalent degree in one of the following fields: computer science, artificial intelligence, mathematics, philosophy, or linguistics.
 Dual degrees covering a combination of two of these subjects will be considered as satisfying the relevant undergraduate degree requirement, but very broad interdisciplinary degrees that do not include a sufficient amount of depth in one particular subject are usually not considered as a relevant undergraduate degree.

 The Admissions Board will consider admitting candidates who do not satisfy the requirement of relevant undergraduate degree if their list of courses proves that they have acquired the necessary background for postgraduate work in logic.

 Applicants are expected to have solid background in modern formal logic, affinity with mathematical and formal thinking and sufficient familiarity with mathematical proofs.
 In practice, this means that incoming students are expected to have taken a course in mathematical logic up to and including the proof of the completeness theorem for first-order logic and have taken courses requiring mathematical or formal reasoning.
 Note that introductory logic courses in philosophy and linguistics departments usually do not provide enough logic background to satisfy this requirement: often, courses in philosophy departments covering this material are called Metalogic.

 The Admissions Board is aware that courses covering this material are not offered at all universities and will consider admitting candidates who do not satisfy this requirement if they have an otherwise very strong formal background.